Shop for a new computer

 Windows versions.
 A new version of Windows will come on a new computer.
 If you are not looking forward to a change, remember that it's the same basic thing: you click on icons to open programs.
 It's not much different until you start digging around the settings, so don't worry.

 Microsoft Office.
 This software package comes with Word, Excel, Powerpoint, and optionally, Outlook and Publisher.
-Microsoft Office is a separate paid product than Microsoft Windows.
+Microsoft Office is a separate paid product from Microsoft Windows.
 If you already have an old version on a computer that you will be retiring, the chances are good that you can reuse it on a new computer.
-If you wish to use a free alternative to Office, see my software article.
+For more details, see my very helpful Microsoft Office article.